nestjs/docs.nestjs.com/content/graphql/guards-interceptors.md

 > info **Hint** Both `GqlExceptionFilter` and `GqlArgumentsHost` are imported from the `@nestjs/graphql` package.

-However, you don't have an access to the native `response` object in this case (as in the HTTP app).
+However, you don't have access to the native `response` object in this case (as in the HTTP app).

 #### Custom decorators